- Ulcerative Colitis Slideshow Pictures

 Knowledge of the extent and severity of the colitis is important in choosing among treatment options.

 Some newer diagnostic modalities include video capsule endoscopy and CT/MRI enterography.
 Video capsule endoscopy (VCE) might be useful for detection of small bowel disease in patients with a diagnosis of UC with atypical features and who might be suspected of actually having Crohn's disease.
 With VCE, patients swallow a capsule that contains a camera that takes pictures while it travels through the intestines and sends the pictures wirelessly to a recorder.
 The pictures are then reviewed.
-In a study in 2007, VCE confirmed the presence of small bowel disease in about 15% of patients with ulcerative colitis with atypical features or unclassified inflammatory bowel disease, thus changing the diagnosis to Crohn's disease.
+In a study in 2007, VCE confirmed the presence of small bowel disease in about 15% of patients with ulcerative colitis with atypical features or unclassified inflammatory bowel disease, thus changing the diagnosis to Crohn's disease (which is not limited to the large bowel as in UC).
 This might be a useful diagnostic modality in this specific patient population.